victorvvu/Google_Ventilator_RNN/README.md

 ##### Problem Statement

-The pandemic has shown the current limitations of ventilators because of it's intesenive, manual procedure.
+The pandemic has shown the current limitations of ventilators because of its intensive, manual procedure.
 Ventilators are used as a last resort for clinicians, to manually pump oxygen into a patient's lung.